Moog synthesizer inventor is born, May 23, 1934

 Columbia-Princeton Electronic Music Center, now the Computer Music

 Center.
 While there, Moog developed the voltage controlled oscillators,

 ADSR envelope generators, and other synthesizer modules with composer

 Moog is credited with creating the first voltage-controlled subtractive synthesizer to utilize a keyboard as a controller.
 He demonstrated it at the AES convention in 1964.
 Two years later, Moog filed a patent application for his unique low-pass filter.
 That patent was issued in October 1969, and his name is on 10 US patents in total.

 The Moog synthesizer made a name for itself in the music industry after it was demonstrated at the Monterey International Pop Festival in 1967.
 Its commercial breakthrough was made by Wendy Carlos in the 1968 record Switched-On Bach, which became one of the highest-selling classical music recordings of its time.

 Moog died in August 2005 of brain cancer.
 He was 71.

 In 2012, Google celebrated Moog's birthday with an interactive Google Doodle.
-Try it out here.
+See an example below, and try it yourself here.

 - Making sounds with analogue electronics - Part 10: Sequencing, recording, performing & example instruments